 A path name of a file to be checked.
 If no file operands are specified, the standard input is used.

 The cksum command is typically used to quickly compare a suspect file against a trusted version of the same, such as to ensure that files transmitted over noisy media arrive intact.
 However, this comparison cannot be considered cryptographically secure.
-The chances of a damaged file producing the same CRC as the original are astronomically small; deliberate deception is difficult, but probably not impossible.
+When compatibility with existing cksum usage or values is not required, the digest(1) command is recommended instead, as it provides more modern and secure algorithms.

 Although input files to cksum can be any type, the results need not be what would be expected on character special device files.
 Since this document does not specify the block size used when doing input, checksums of character special files need not process all of the data in those files.